joffrey-bion/.github/CONTRIBUTING.md

 Pull-requests are always welcome, but they might be redundant with (or superseded by) some work I'm currently doing on the project.

-If you have an idea for a feature or a bug to report, please first open an issue so we can discuss it before actually making code changes.
+If you have an idea for a feature or a bug to report, please first open an issue, so we can discuss it before actually making code changes.
 If you're willing to help, I really wouldn't want you to waste your valuable time.

 ## Code style